shinyorg/mediator/readme.md

     public async Task Execute()
     {
-        await mediator.Send(new TestRequest()); // this will execute TestRequestHandler var response = await mediator.Send(new TestResponseRequest()); // this will execute TestResponseRequestHandler and return a value
+        await mediator.Send(new TestRequest()); // this will execute TestRequestHandler var response = await mediator.Request(new TestResponseRequest()); // this will execute TestResponseRequestHandler and return a value

         // this will publish to any service registered that implement IEventHandler<TestEvent>
         // there are additional args here to allow you to execute values in sequentially or wait for all events to complete